ethhub-io/ethhub/docs/ethereum-roadmap/layer-2-scaling/commit-chains.md

 ### State progression

-User can anytime enforce an off-chain state transition on-chain.
+Users can, at any time, enforce an off-chain state transition on-chain.

 ### Commitment integrity